KitimboRino/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that lists environment variables.
 A script that lists all local variables and environment variables, and functions.
 A script that sreate a script that creates a new local variable.
 Name: BEST Value: School A script that creates a new global variable.
-Name: BEST Value: School
+Name: BEST Value: School A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.